 You can share the password with your family member or colleague using the chat app or any other sharing platform from Android or iPhone.
 This is pretty easy.
 Keep in mind; the password is sharing in plain text.
 It is not encrypted or masked, and we encourage to use the latest feature of iOS to share WiFi password to keep security.

-You can connect as many as devices in the mesh network to improve the performance of the WiFi connection.
-The good thing about the Google WiFi is, you can control the individual mesh devices independently.
+You can connect as many devices in the mesh network to improve the performance of the WiFi connection.
+The good thing about Google WiFi is, you can control the individual mesh devices independently.

 Open the Google WiFi App > Settings Tab > Network & General > WiFi points > Network device Settings > Select the mesh device.
 You can change the device brightness, restart individual mesh, move the location of the device for more quality network, etc. You can get the device IP address and status of connection under device details.

 You may need to use Static IP for some printers security cameras in your home.
-You can create DHCP IP Reservation for the devices connected to your network.
+You can create a DHCP IP Reservation for the devices connected to your network.
 Open Google WiFi App > Settings Tab > Network & General > Advanced networking > DHCP IP Reservations > Add button > Select Device > Set manual IP.

-Whether you are traveling outside or not at home, still you can control Google WiFi home network from outside.
+Whether you are traveling outside or not at home, still you can control the Google WiFi home network from outside.
 As long as you logged into the Google WiFi app with the Google credentials, you can use the app and control any device from outside.
-You don’t need to be in the home to control WiFi or Kids online time.
-As long as your mobile connected to WiFi or mobile data connection, you can use all perform all the controls of Google WiFi app.
+You don’t need to be in the home to control WiFi or Kids’ online time.
+As long as your mobile connected to WiFi or mobile data connection, you can use all perform all the controls of the Google WiFi app.

-Set Guest Network
+How to Set a Guest Network on Google WiFi?

-This comes very handy when you want to arrange a party at home.
+This comes in very handy when you want to arrange a party at home.
 There is no need to share the WiFi password with your friends.
 You can create a guest network from Google WiFi app > Settings > Guest WiFi > Next > Guest WiFi name > Guest Password.
 You can share this password with your visitors and change when you finish the party.
 All your home connected devices will be secured, and the Guest connected devices can’t access your main WiFi network devices.

 The beauty of this app is you can control and change any settings even from outside the WiFi network.
-You can check the status of devices connected to your WiFi network, and the active devices on a certain time, everything you can get right from the app even when you are away from home.
+You can check the status of devices connected to your WiFi network, and the active devices at a certain time, everything you can get right from the app even when you are away from home.